greg-raven/hdc/_posts/2013-12-19-improved-bike-lanes-coming-to-apple-valley.md

 - 'Bike lanes'
 ---

-Keeping a focus on improving its roadways, the Town of Apple Valley has carved out a plan to upgrade and lengthen 34.45 miles of bicycle lanes that would include uniformed signage and clear markings for the Town’s system of Class 2 bicycle lanes.
+Keeping a focus on improving its roadways, the Town of Apple Valley has carved out a plan to upgrade and lengthen 34.45 miles of bicycle lanes that would include uniformed signage and clear markings for the Town's system of Class 2 bicycle lanes.

 While the Town had already budgeted $60,000 in Local Transportation Funds to create the plan, the Town was recently awarded nearly $406,000 to implement the improvements that are expected to be complete in two years.
 The funding is the result of a Highway Safety Improvement Program Grant that will bring the bike lanes up to current [California Manual of Uniform Traffic Control Devices](https://www.dot.ca.gov/hq/traffops/signtech/mutcdsupp/ca_mutcd2012.htm) standards.